sunbaee/kaiDi/README.md

-## About:
+# kaiDi

-A terminal translator made in python.
+_A terminal translator/dictionary made in python._

+The version of python used was _python 3.12_.

+##

 Here's a small video showing its usability:

-### Dependencies: lxml, bs4, requests

 ## Instalation:

-1. Clone this repository using git clone https://github.com/sunbaee/Translator.git
+1. Clone this repository using git clone https://github.com/sunbaee/kaiDi.git

 2. Enter the directory named kaiDi.